ripply/janus/README.md

     - Adding this to Janus is on the roadmap
 - Since QTUM runs on Bitcoin, QTUM has the concept of [dust](https://en.bitcoinwiki.org/wiki/Cryptocurrency_dust)
   - Janus delegates transaction signing to QTUM so QTUM will handle dealing with dust
-  - [(Beta) QTUM ethers-js library](https://github.com/earlgreytech/qtum-ethers) currently uses dust, but at some point will prevent spending dust
+  - [(Beta) QTUM ethers-js library](https://github.com/earlgreytech/qtum-ethers) currently uses dust, but at some point will prevent spending dust by default with a semver change
 - On a transfer of Qtum to a Qtum address, there is no receipt generated for such a transfer
 - When converting from WEI -> QTUM, precision is lost due to QTUM's smallest demonination being 1 satoshi.
   - 1 satoshi = 0.00000001 QTUM = 10000000000 wei